 It is often claimed that there is a tattoo visible on Rose's arm when she attempts suicide.
 It is actually a moon-shaped black dot - some embellishment that has come loose from her robe, clearly visible in closer shots.

-"Eternal Father Strong To Save" is sung during the worship service.
-While Robert Nelson Spencer wrote two verses in 1937, the lines quoted in the film were quoted in a book published in 1921 and were probably written much earlier.
+"Eternal Father, Strong To Save" is sung during the worship service.
+While Robert Nelson Spencer wrote two verses in 1937, the lines sung in the film were quoted in a book published in 1921 and were probably written much earlier.

-At the beginning of the movie it is not logically revealed how the expedition crew of Brock Lovett was able to recover the safe of Cal Hockley.
-The safe was found in a remote and highly inaccessible area of the ship by an underwater robot which could hardly lift some wood which covered the safe.
-Therefore it is hard to believe they they were able to pull that heavy safe out of the Titanic.
+At the beginning of the movie it is not logically revealed how Brock's crew was able to recover the Cal's safe.
+The safe was found in a remote and highly inaccessible area of the ship by an underwater robot which could hardly lift all the wood which covered the safe.
+Therefore, it is hard to believe they were able to pull that heavy safe from the Titanic.

 After Jack and Rose reunite the crying boy with his father in the flooded hallway outside the room where Rose frees Jack, there is a dimly lit, slow-motion shot of the two running toward the camera, but it is clearly not them; it is their stunt doubles.

-After the ship has sunk, as rescue crews are searching for survivors, their call outs are clearly sounding as if they are echoing.
-At sea, with virtually nothing to echo off of, there would be no such echo sound.
+After the ship has sunk, as rescue crews are searching for survivors, their calls are clearly sounding as if they are echoing.
+At sea, with virtually nothing to echo off of, there would be no such echoing.

-When Cal is shooting at Jack and Rose, Cal's shot hits a pineapple-shaped decorative item on the top of the base banister.
-In the next shot, we see the pineapple neatly blown apart with no bullet marks and vertical scorch marks from the pyrotechnic that was apparently used to blow it in half in the preceding shot.
+When Cal is shooting at Jack and Rose, Cal's shot hits a pineapple-shaped finial on top of the base banister.
+In the next shot, we see the pineapple neatly blown apart without bullet marks and vertical scorch marks from the pyrotechnic that was apparently used to blow it in half in the preceding shot.

-As the the lifeboat occupants scan the bodies with their electric torches, looking for survivors, the pools of light cast on the water do not match where they point the torches.
+As the the lifeboat officers scan the water with their electric torches, looking for survivors, the pools of light cast onto the water do not match where they point the torches.
 The pools of light are obviously coming from off-screen spotlights, and the torch-bearers are frantically moving the torches around to try to point to where the spotlights are pointing.

 In order to show the correct side of the ship when it's docked, the image was flipped in post-production.
 As a result, there are an inordinate number of left-handed people waving from the deck of the ship.